Charlotte Pearson autism, education

 Of course, the resources don’t just need to be limited to use in school, so if you work with children and young people in another capacity then you can also access the information and join in.
 The more awareness raising and information sharing, the better.

-This is the first official Schools Autism Awareness Week, so let’s make it a great one, and consider it a warm up for the huge World Autism Awareness Week from 2nd-8th April 2016.
+This is the first official Schools Autism Awareness Week, so let’s make it a great one, and consider it a warm-up for the huge World Autism Awareness Week from 26th March to the 2nd April 2018.

 Part of the process of raising awareness involves considering the language we use to talk about autism.
 Language is so important because the language we use conveys a particular attitude and way of thinking.
 If you are concerned about the use of particular language in relation to autism why not have a listen to this podcast for some guidance.

 Over the years, I have interviewed various children on the autistic spectrum as part of various research projects I have been involved in, I want to share with you a few of their frustrations.

 One young man wanted people to stop “confusing” him by “saying silly rhymes or sayings”.
 He was able to highlight that he takes things people say literally, so if someone said something would take two seconds he would count “one, two” and expect them to have finished.
 In reality, we know that when we say things like this we don’t really mean that something will take two seconds.
 Another example he gave was when someone once said to him not to cry over spilt milk.
 He didn’t understand the saying and was upset because he hadn’t spilt any milk.

 Another young person I interviewed told me how she struggled to understand other people’s feelings and to recognise when they were happy or sad unless they actually told her.
 She also described how it helped her to watch how something was done because if someone just told her how to do something, she wasn’t able to follow that on.